Inspiration

 |

+Lately, contemporary artists such as Aldwyth, Kehinde Wiley, and María Magdalena Campos-Pons, as well as the overall vision of both the Brooklyn Museum and the Greenville County Museum of Art (Greenville, South Carolina), have been expanding my explorations and prompting me to develop fusions of abstract, exacting representation, and narrative depictions as a new direction for my imagery.
 I derive ongoing inspiration from artists Maxfield Parrish, Henri Matisse, John Singer Sargent, James Abbott McNeil Whistler, Paul Gauguin, Georgia O’Keeffe, and Frida Kahlo, whose methods and sensibilities differed greatly.
-Their work prompts me to honor my inner response and employ techniques that best express my sense-vision.
-I know I’ve completed a piece when, turning it around to view each side's orientation, my original inner shimmer returns.
+Their work urges me to honor my inner response and employ techniques that best express my sense-vision.

 |